 Employers Favor Arbitration

-Arbitration is not always bad for you as the plaintiff.
-It may work out in your favor.
-However, you should understand why your employer might push for arbitration as a resolution to your claim.
 One reason is that arbitration tends to result in a smaller payout for the employer or insurance company.
-Another reason is that a trial can be expensive and arbitration provides a more cost-effective solution.
+Another reason is that a trial can be expensive, and arbitration provides a more cost-effective solution.

-While the desire to save money by avoiding a trial is understandable, you should never be pressured into arbitration if you don’t feel it will go in your favor.
+While the desire to save money by avoiding a trial is understandable, you should never be pressured into arbitration for a Jones Act claim if you don’t feel it will go in your favor.
 Some employers stoop to low levels to force arbitration, such as threatening to stop your medical payments.
 This is an illegal practice, but it has happened.
-Another, less extreme, tactic is to try to convince you to go with arbitration by stating that it will be quicker and will get you compensation sooner.
-This may be true, but you may also end up with less compensation.

 Why Jones Act Arbitration May Not Be in Your Favor

-It’s true that arbitration may take less time than a trial you may lose out on compensation that you deserve if you go through this process.
-It can be tempting to choose arbitration, especially if your employer offers you a small payment right away.
 The truth is that this limits your possible total compensation in the future.
-Another disadvantage of arbitration is that it is final.
-You have very little recourse to get a decision altered if you think it is unfair.
+Another disadvantage of Jones Act arbitration is that it is final.
+You have very little recourse to get a decision reversed if you think it is unfair.
 On top of this, arbitration tends to favor the employer over the employee.

-When Your Employer Pressures You on Arbitration
+What to Do if Your Employer Pressures You on Arbitration

 Your employer should not be pressuring you or coercing you in any way to agree to a Jones Act arbitration for your claim.
-It is unethical, and in some cases depending on the method of coercion, illegal.
-If you feel like you are being pressured to agree to something that makes you feel uncomfortable, or that you don’t understand, talk to your lawyer before doing anything.
+It is unethical and, in some cases, depending on the method of coercion, illegal.